Pull-back of differential forms by multi-valued Sobolev maps, and the quasiregularity of the multi-valued inverse of a quasiregular map: Introduction

 \subsection{Main ideas and further discussion}

-Theorem \ref{thm:sob-pull-back} follows by an approximation argument from it Lipschitz counterpart, Theorem \ref{thm:lip-pullback-flat-form}, whose proof uses induction, decomposition of multi-valued maps (cf. \cite[Proposition 1.6]{del11}), and a somewhat delicate approximation scheme.
+Theorem \ref{thm:sob-pull-back} follows by an approximation argument from its Lipschitz counterpart, Theorem \ref{thm:lip-pullback-flat-form}, whose proof uses induction, decomposition of multi-valued maps (cf. \cite[Proposition 1.6]{del11}), and a somewhat delicate approximation scheme.
 We outline the main idea.

 In order to apply induction in the proof of Theorem \ref{thm:lip-pullback-flat-form}, we will need to approximate a given multi-valued Lipschitz map by maps which are locally decomposable.
 A given map $f:U\to \mathcal A_d(\R^n)$ fails to be locally decomposable on the set $F:=f\inv(\diag\mathcal A_d(\R^n))$.
 The restriction of $f$ to $F$ agrees with the map $d\bb{b(f)}$, where $b:\mathcal A_d(\R^n)\to \R^n$ is the barycenter map